Reg Rogers: Theater

-Rogers was nominated for the 1996 Tony Award for Best Featured Actor in a Play and the 1996 Drama Desk Award for a Broadway revival of Philip Barry's Holiday.
+Rogers was nominated for the 1996 Tony Award for Best Featured Actor in a Play and the 1996 Drama Desk Award for Outstanding Featured Actor in a Play for a Broadway revival of Philip Barry's Holiday.
 He won the 2002 Obie Award as Outstanding Actor for his role in Richard Greenberg's Off-Broadway play The Dazzle.

 In May 2005, he costarred with Marin Hinkle in the Craig Lucas adaptation of August Strindberg's Miss Julie at Rattlestick Playwrights Theater.

 In 2011, he performed in two plays at Shakespeare in the Park in New York City: Measure for Measure and All's Well That Ends Well.
 In September 2011 he appeared in the new Theresa Rebeck play Poor Behavior at the Mark Taper Forum, Los Angeles.

 In August 2013, Rogers costarred with Johanna Day in the world premiere of Carly Mensch’s play Oblivion at the Westport Country Playhouse.

-In the 2014 Broadway production of You Can't Take It With You, he played Boris Kolenkhov, the Russian refugee and dance teacher.
+In the 2014 Broadway production of You Can't Take It with You, he played Boris Kolenkhov, the Russian refugee and dance teacher.

 In March 2017, he began performing as Morris Dixon in the Broadway production of Present Laughter starring Kevin Kline.

-In September 2018, he originated the role of Ron Carlisle in Tootsie.
-Moved to Broadway in March 2019.
+In September 2018, he originated the role of Ron Carlisle in Tootsie, which moved to Broadway in March 2019.

+Rogers played the part of Joe Josephson in the 2022 Off-Broadway revival of Merrily We Roll Along, which transferred to the Hudson Theatre as the first Broadway revival of the show in September 2023.

+In December 2024, he took over the role of Mr Mushnik in the Off-Broadway revival of Little Shop of Horrors replacing Stephen DeRosa.